 What Is Preeclampsia?

-Also known as toxemia, preeclampsia occurs if your blood pressure rises higher than 140/90 mm Hg after week 20 of your pregnancy and you also have protein in your urine because of stress on your kidneys.
+If you have never had high blood pressure before but your blood pressure rises higher than 140/90 mm Hg after week 20 of your pregnancy, you may have preeclampsia (also called Toxemia).
+You also may be tested for protein in your urine because of stress on your kidneys.

 This condition could seriously hurt you and your baby.
 If you don't receive treatment, it can harm your brain, kidneys, and liver.
 You can also develop eclampsia, which can put both your lives at risk.